katja-hofmann/dagstuhl-hac/README.md

 # dagstuhl-hac
-Interface and bots for Human-AI Coordination project at Dagstuhl
+Interface and bots for Human-AI Coordination project at Dagstuhl.
+Contributors:
+* Pieter Spronck

 This Python 3 program plays the Coordination game with bots.